Public Health will offer IUDs, expand hours at reproductive health clinic

 “The decision to overturn Roe v.
 Wade has created a health care emergency for every woman and person who gives birth in Dane County and beyond,” Parisi said.
 “While Public Health already provides many reproductive health care services ... the need to expand those services has never been more urgent.”

-"We can't undo what the Supreme Court did, and we can't make the state Legislature do what they should do," Mayor Satya Rhodes-Conway said at a press conference Thursday.
+“We can’t undo what the Supreme Court did, and we can’t make the state Legislature do what they should do,” Mayor Satya Rhodes-Conway said at a news conference Thursday.

 Still, she said that improved access to both the clinic and IUDs would lead to decreased teen pregnancies and high-risk births, especially among low-income and Black and indigenous people of color, citing a study from Colorado following the state’s expansion of access to IUDs.